Dark Mode Light Mode

 19. “The new ruler of Judea was Herod’s son Archelaus”

-So he stayed still—until heaven spoke.
+So he waited.
+And once more, heaven spoke.

 20. “This fulfilled what the prophets had said: “He will be called a Nazarene.””

 Nazareth wasn’t the kind of place that carried weight.
 It didn’t appear in prophecy.
 It didn’t carry a reputation.
 It was the kind of town people passed through, not the kind they pointed to.
-But when Matthew says this fulfilled what the prophets had spoken, he’s not quoting a single verse—he’s drawing a line through all of them.

 • Isaiah 53:3